TrevCan/trevcan.github.io/articles/idk-learn-pedantics-blogit.md

----
-title: Learn how to use pedantic.software/git/blogit !!
+Learn how to use pedantic.software/git/blogit !!

-published: true
----
+originally posted on : 2021-11-06
 # Hello there,

 I've been trying out several bloggin systems but none of them seem to work